Geo Tests: Reading Your Results

 Actual vs Predicted Graph

-This graph shows how actual conversions lined up with our predictions over the duration of the test.
+In this section, you will also see a visual breakdown of how the predicted conversions we modeled had lined up with your actual conversions in the year preceding the test.
 You can interact with the graph by hovering over a point to see the conversions from that time period.

 How did we do?